cjddmut/Unity-2D-Platformer-Controller/README.md

 **Ground Speed** - Maximum ground speed.

 **Time to Ground Speed** - The time, in seconds, it will take to reach ground speed.
 This is used to calculate acceleration.
+A value of 0 mean instantaneous movement.

 **Ground Stop Distance** - If at full speed, how far will the motor skid to a stop.

+**Allow Direction Change In Air** - If true, then the motor's x velocity can be changed while in air.
+If false, then the motor's x velocity cannot be changed when in the air.

 **Horizontal Air Speed** - Maximum speed the motor will move horizontally while in the air.